Monday, September 19, 2005

 Green alkanet (Pentaglottis sempervirens) is one of those plants that you find around the place and you never quite know what you did to deserve it.
 At some point in history it was really used as a dye plant and that's when it became naturalized in the north.
 The dye from the thick, deep roots was red, which kind of makes sense because "alkanet" is based on the Arabic word for henna.
 The flowers of course are blue with a white eye, so its common name is pleasingly off-the-wall.
 Presumably "green" has got something to do with "sempervirens" and it certainly is a plant that seems to be always there and always busy.

-A few years ago green alkanet happened to sprout through an air-brick that was lying in Maria's rockery.
+A few years ago green alkanet happened to sprout through an air-brick that was lying in Laura's rockery.
 It might not be everyone's idea of a good centrepiece for the garden but there are significant compensations.
-Fairly obviously you get a continuous supply of really blue flowers from April to October, and unlike forget-me-nots this plant never gets mildew*.
-It's hard to imagine those tough bristly leaves getting any disease at all.
-Of course the plant is far too vigorous among the alpines so Maria cuts it back two or three times a year, and then it just starts over with more flowers.
+Fairly obviously you get a continuous supply of really blue flowers from April to October.
+Of course the plant is far too vigorous among the alpines so Laura cuts it back two or three times a year, and then it just starts over with more flowers.
 It's in just about the sunniest spot in the whole garden (received wisdom says the green alkanet is useful for semi-shade, and it probably is, but the bristliness and the Spanish homeland says that this is really a plant equipped for sun).
 It is the favourite plant - the overwhelmingly favourite plant - of a crowd of small bumble-bees.
 There are certain lemon-yellow ones in May-June that spend all day around it.
 It's beautiful to see the plant then in those spring afternoons, and to hear it too.
 But I remain uncertain whether the constancy of those bees is a tribute to perpetual satisfaction or perpetual dissatisfaction.
 They just can't make up their minds to leave, they keep taking off and orbiting and dropping onto another flower - but usually just for a quarter-second.
 It seems like they are impelled by the hope, which must sometimes be satisfied, of chancing on a flower that has miraculously been overlooked and still contains a full charge of whatever drop of ecstasy the plant secretes in there.
 Or perhaps the promise inscribed on those blue flowers is just too mesmerising.
 No insect, it seems, is able to remember what flowers it has already visited, and the whole business of dithering around a plant with many small flowers seems to have no rational beginning or end to it.

 Elsewhere I have often watched the voluptuous flowers of the woolly thistle (Cirsium eriophorum) crawling with slow bumble bees, and noticed a few that have stopped crawling and in fact are just dead, presumably from too much bliss. - But that is a later time of year, not long before all the adult insects die out anyway, much like summer blooms themselves.